 User: Malaysian Palm Oil Board (MPOB), Kuala Lumpur, Malaysia

 The Malaysian Palm Oil Board is a national organization of the government of Malaysia to support and promote Palm Oil plantation as well as usage of palm oil products.
-Palm oil is used locally for cooking and the food industry is using in their products.
+Palm oil is locally used for cooking and the food industry is using in their products.
 Today it is an important export good.

 Steam boiler for energy production and refining